OpenBoon/OpenBoon/applications/wallet/frontend/README.md

 #### Local Mode

-To run a local environment of ZMLP, you need to build the docker setup (`docker-compose build`) and run it (`docker-compose up`).
+To run a local environment of ZVI Console, you need to build the docker setup (`docker-compose build`) and run it (`docker-compose up`).
 Refer to the overall `wallet` or `wallet/app` docs for further information.